 2010 - 2014

-During the lustrum of 2010, a new beer crate bridge world record was attempted.
+During the lustrum of 2010, a new Crate Bridge world record was attempted.
 In contrast with the theme ‘Geen brug te ver’ (No bridge too far), this attempt failed.

 In 2012, when Serious Request was held in Enschede, ConcepT built a huge green Christmas tree out of beer crates on the Van Heekplein in the city centre of Enschede.

-Since 2014, the yearly symposium of ConcepT has an integral theme, containing some water, traffic and construction workshops and lectures.
-This changes was made, in order to make the symposium more appealing to all members of ConcepT
+Since 2014, the yearly symposium of ConcepT has an integral theme, containing water, traffic and construction workshops and lectures.
+This change was made to make the symposium more appealing to all members of ConcepT.

 In 2015 ConcepT celebrated its 25th birthday by organising various activities.
-For this lustrum with the theme “Staat als een dijk” (Strong as a dike), a big swimming pool out of beer crates was built on the Ganzenveld.
-The building of this pool ended win a big pool party.
+For this fifth lustrum with the theme 'Staat als een dijk' (Strong as a dike), a big swimming pool out of beer crates was built on the Ganzenveld.
+The building of this pool ended with a big pool party.

 In the spring of 2017, ConcepT once again had the honour of organizing the CCR.
 This time, the CCR was held on the Twentekanaal.

-From the summer of 2017 onwards, the bachelor of Civil Engineering will gradual transition into English.
-For ConcepT, this means a rise in international students and a change to English as our lingua franca.
+From the summer of 2017 onwards, the Bachelor of Civil Engineering gradually transitioned into English.
+For ConcepT, this meant a rise in international students and a change to English as our lingua franca.

 In 2018 the Study Tour 'Join Japan' went to Japan to visit the country of the rising sun.